Architecture of Central Asia: Modern architecture

-In Dushanbe, the capital city of Tajikistan, there is a state-sponsored effort to develop architecture and memorials in order to construct national identity.
+The same process can be seen in Dushanbe, the capital of Tajikistan.
 The city was known as Stalinabad from 1931 to 1961 after Joseph Stalin.
 The city’s Soviet-era building are being systematically knocked down and replaced by modern buildings.
 Dushanbe’s central post office has been razed to make way for a new skyscraper.
 Built in 2002, the Palace of Nations was constructed and is the official residence of Tajikistan’s President.
 In front of the Palace of Nations is the Dushanbe flagpole that at 165m, was the tallest in the world before this title was taken by the Jeddah Flagpole in Saudi Arabia.
 Officially opened in 2012, the National Library of Tajikistan is the largest library in Central Asia and has been constructed to look like an open book.
 The library is also near to the National Museum of Tajikistan, opened in 2011 by the President of Tajikistan and features 22 exhibition spaces with an area of more than 15,000 square metres.
 These buildings make up the “capitol complex”, which was moved from Rudaki Avenue (formerly known as Lenin Prospekt) intentionally, to a green area adjacent to the Dushanbinka River.In Kyrgyzstan, many of the Soviet-era buildings remain, despite the rebranding of ideologically significant buildings in order to symbolically reshape official city spaces.
 Previously known as the V. I. Lenin State Library of the Kyrgyz SSR, the library in Bishkek is now known as the National Library of the Republic of Kyrgyzstan.
 As aforementioned, the National Museum of Kyrgyzstan was formerly known as the Lenin Museum.
 Due to the country’s large gas reserves, Turkmenistan's capital of Ashgabat now holds the world record for the highest density of white marble-clad buildings in the world with 48,589,619 square feet of marble.
 Buildings include the city’s international airport terminal Ashgabat International Airport, opened in 2016 at a cost of $2.3 billion.
 At the city’s Wedding Palace, the building features a Turkmen star encapsulating an Earth displaying the country of Turkmenistan.
 Another marble structure in Ashgabat is the Monument of Neutrality, completed in 1998 to commemorate the president at the time, Saparmurat Niyazov.
 The structure is representative of Turkmenistan’s international neutrality.